 Upon completing a PhD in statistics in 2004 from the University of Kentucky (USA), I was invited to join a private clinical research organisation in Malaysia as a Consultant Biostatistician.
 This company provides statistical related support, particularly in the therapeutic area of nephrology dialysis, transplantation, cardiovascular disease, hypertension, diabetes and oncology.
 As a result, I was actively involved in the planning, organisation and running of statistics related workshops at national, regional and international levels.
 In 2008, I took up a senior position with leadership and management responsibilities at a private University in Malaysia where I successfully developed their school structure and a research centre, which achieved significant milestones under my leadership.
 In late 2012, I moved back to industry to take up a new and challenging position in leadership and management in the banking industry.
 I joined a reputable Australian university with campus in Malaysia in late 2013.
 It is a great opportunity for me to commence my tenure with Swinburne University in Hawthorn campus in April 2017.

-Public and Environmental Health; Biostatistics; Epidemiology
+Health Promotion; Public and Environmental Health; Biostatistics; Epidemiology

 PhD candidate and honours supervision

 Accredited to supervise Masters & Doctoral students as Principal Supervisor.

 3. Wellbeing of older drivers in Australia in relation to polypharmacy concerns:

 3. The relationship of polypharmacy and quality of life :